 Research Paper: each student will write a research paper that analyses a topic related to the current international political economy.
 The paper will pose a specific "why?" question and make an argument that answers the question, using either a society-centered or a state-centered approach.
 The argument will be assessed in light of empirical evidence.
-The paper should be about 9-15 pages-long (typed, double-spaced) and is due on Thursday, May 2 in class.
-A one-page research proposal is due on Sunday, April 7 by midnight.
+The paper should be about 9-15 pages-long (typed, double-spaced) and is due on Friday, May 2 via email.
+A one-page research proposal is due on Sunday, April 6 by midnight.
 More information and guidelines on both the paper and the proposal will be provided separately.